eR-Biostat/Courses/README.md

 * Notes for the course.
 * Slides for the course.
 * R programs, ready to use, which contain all data and R code for the all examples and illustrations discussed in the course.
+* Homework assignments.
-* Homework assignments and exams.
+* Example of exams.

 # Available courses:
 The courses are organized in three clusters.  **Introductory courses** that do not aim to cover new topics in statistics but to train new master students to use R for data analysis.
+The course cluster **Under graduate courses** provide courses in intermediate level and a basic level in statistics is required  in order to follow the courses.
+The courses within this cluster can be also use as training courses  for non statisticians.
 The course clusters **Core (I)** and **Core (II)** consist of basic and advanced courses, respectively.

 ## Introductory courses
 * Introduction to R (https://github.com/eR-Biostat/Courses/tree/master/Introductory%20Courses/Introduction%20to%20R)